 - The maximum grant award is \$1,000.
-Once a CPD grant is awarded, the applicant is not eligible to apply again for three years. - A detailed budget must accompany the proposal, and expenses must be documented after completion of the activities. - Awards are intended to cover expenses to be incurred during the current fiscal year (which ends July 31); any anticipated difficulties in meeting the July 5 deadline to submit receipts for reimbursement should be discussed with the Associate Dean for Scholarly and Creative Work. - Except as noted here, all tenured and tenure-line faculty and instructional staff are eligible for a CPD grant.
+Applicants can apply once per academic year, as long as the previous CPD grant project was completed. - A detailed budget must accompany the proposal, and expenses must be documented after completion of the activities. - Awards are intended to cover expenses to be incurred during the current fiscal year (which ends July 31); any anticipated difficulties in meeting the July 5 deadline to submit receipts for reimbursement should be discussed with the Dean of Curricular and Faculty Development. - Except as noted here, all tenured, tenure-line, and teaching-track faculty are eligible for a CPD grant.
 Faculty who have not yet completed the appropriate terminal degree required for appointment to the rank of Assistant Professor or higher are not eligible for CPD funding. - Proposals to support attendance or participation in professional meetings (e.g., giving papers, presiding over sessions, etc.) are not eligible for funding by the CPD Program unless the course or workshop occurs during the conference.
 In this situation, CPD funding can be used to cover course/workshop expenses (e.g., fees, supplies, extra overnight), but not to cover general travel to/from or housing during the conference itself.
-Funding for routine participation in meetings is available through the standard professional travel and expense fund administered by the Associate Dean for Scholarly and Creative Work and is described earlier in this Handbook. - Although the FDC and CETAL recognize that CPD has a relationship with scholarship/artistic development, teaching, and instructional development, CPD grants are not intended to support research projects, development of new courses, or purchase of instructional materials.
+Funding for routine participation in meetings is available through the standard professional travel and expense fund administered by the Dean of Curricular and Faculty Development and is described earlier in this Handbook. - Although the FDC and CETAL recognize that CPD has a relationship with scholarship/artistic development, teaching, and instructional development, CPD grants are not intended to support research projects, development of new courses, or purchase of instructional materials.
 For such grants, refer to the Faculty Development Handbook guidelines for Artistic and Scholarly Development (ASD), Curriculum Development (CD), and Instructional Development (ID) grants. - Grants cannot be used to cover expenses in fulfillment of degree requirements.